 Collision reports will not be released until the investigation is concluded.

-The Abstract Team only accepts payment in the form of cheque made payable to the following:
+The Extract Team only accepts payment in the form of cheque made payable to the following:

 Norfolk Accidents: Cheques made payable to ‘OPCC Norfolk’